The Friction of Resistance

 On Brigid’s day the sheep will be birthing the lambs.

-On Brigid’s day the new fire will warm the earth.
+On Brigid’s day the new fire will warm the land.